jaredraycoleman/Southaven/NPCs/Marta The Knife.md

 Unlike [[Rothgar Red-Hand|Rothgar]], she has no real loyalty to the [[Order of the Black Star]]—she suspects the cult is using the bandits as expendable pawns.
 This makes her potentially negotiable if the party can offer her a better deal or proof of the cult's betrayal.

-She's haunted by her past, particularly her relationship with [[Gareth Voss]] and her role in introducing him to [[The Duskrunners]] when they were young.
+She's haunted by her past, particularly her relationship with [[Gareth Voss]] and her role in introducing him to [[Duskrunners]] when they were young.
 Seeing [[Lena Alwin]] with Gareth triggered old jealousies and led her to make the rash decision to capture Lena, a move that cost her two bandits and the respect of some of her crew.

 ## Background

-Marta grew up in Southaven's rougher districts and joined [[The Duskrunners]] as a teenager alongside her boyfriend [[Gareth Voss]].
+Marta grew up in Southaven's rougher districts and joined [[Duskrunners]] as a teenager alongside her boyfriend [[Gareth Voss]].
 She introduced him to the life, and they ran small cons and thefts together.
 Eventually, seeking legitimacy and a steadier income, Marta joined the Southaven guard while Gareth tried to leave the criminal life behind.

 Years later, when corruption and favoritism in the guard became unbearable, and when she saw Gareth had moved on with [[Lena Alwin]], Marta's bitterness turned to action.
-She deserted, taking several disillusioned guards with her, and rejoined [[The Duskrunners]]—this time as a leader rather than a foot soldier.
+She deserted, taking several disillusioned guards with her, and rejoined [[Duskrunners]]—this time as a leader rather than a foot soldier.

 When the siege began and [[Rothgar Red-Hand|Rothgar]] established the northern blockade, Marta saw an opportunity to control the southern approach.
 She's been running a more chaotic, less ideologically-driven operation—focused on survival and profit rather than the cult's grand plans.